svaloumas/valet/README.md

 ## Overview

-At its core, `valet` is an asynchronous task executor.
-It executes the tasks concurrently, by leveraging the built-in concurrency support of the language.
+At its core, `valet` is a simple asynchronous task executor and scheduler.
+A task is a user-defined `func` that is executed as a callback by the service.
+The implementation uses the notion of `job`, which describes the work that needs to be done and carries information about the task that will run for the specific job.

-The user can define callbacks to be executed by the service and assign them to jobs.
-Every job can be assigned with a different user defined callback, a JSON payload with the data required for the callback to be executed, and an optional timeout interval.
+User-defined tasks are assigned to `jobs`.
+Every `job` can be assigned with a different task, a JSON payload with the data required for the task to be executed, and an optional timeout interval.

+After the tasks have been executed, their results along with the errors (if any) are stored in a repository.

-The service exposes a JSON RestAPI providing CRUD endpoints for the job management.
+The service exposes a JSON RestAPI providing CRUD endpoints for the job resource management.
 Configuration uses a single `yaml` file living under the root directory of the project.

 <a name="installation"/>